 Department of English

-English at Buckingham is ranked 1st (joint with UCL) for satisfaction with the course, 2nd for satisfaction with teaching, and 2nd also for satisfaction with feedback, out of the 105 departments at UK universities (Guardian University Guide 2015).
-It is a friendly place to study, where students are taught directly by our specialists in literature, language, and journalism, taking advantage of the excellent research culture in the department.
-For recent news about English, please see the Buckingham English newsletter.
+This is a friendly place to study.
+Students are taught directly by our specialists in literature, language, and journalism, taking advantage of the excellent research culture.
+For recent news, please see the Buckingham English Newsletter.

 If you have a question before applying or would like to arrange a campus visit, please contact English Admissions.
 For more general English Department enquiries, please contact the Department Secretary.